 Pellet Fuels Institute Wood Pellet Grading

 The Pellet Fuels Institute (PFI) is the predominant wood pellet trade association in the US.
-The institute works with both pellet fuel manufacturers and pellet stove manufactures.
+The institute works with both pellet fuel manufacturers and pellet stove/boiler manufactures.
 Pellet stoves and boilers can use the PFI Fuel Grade stickers to inform consumers that they should only use a particular grade of wood pellet fuel in that appliance.

 The PFI has three grades of wood pellets under its certification scheme.
 They include Premium, Standard and Utility.
 The table below from the PFI shows the requirements to meet the certification standard of each grade.

-The Difference between Premium, Standard and Utility Wood Pellet Grades
+The Difference Between Premium, Standard and Utility Wood Pellet Grades

 First, it’s important to note that all grades have the same required diameter and length.
 However, the premium grade has slightly higher durability (>96.5), lowers fines (>0.5%), lower ash content (>1%) and moisture content (>8%).
-Most pellet stoves sold in the US can only use the PFI Premium grade however some are branded with the PFI Standard.
+Most pellet stoves sold in the US can only use the PFI Premium grade, however, some are branded with the PFI Standard.
 Standard grade wood pellets are cheaper to purchase, but you will have to clean out the ash draw more frequently.

 ENplus – European Premium Wood Pellet Standard

 ENPlus is a premium wood pellet standard agreed by the European Wood Pellet council back in 2011.
-The objective was to create a quality standard to make the trade of wood pellets as a commodity simpler with an understood price to a quality relationship.
+The objective was to create a quality standard to make the trade of wood pellets as a commodity simpler with an understood price to quality relationship.
 Since then ENPlus has seen the following:

 - 911 companies part of the ENPlus certification scheme